 - If, after this period has elapsed, no member of the family or Jewish community capable of dealing with the body has arrived, the following procedure should be carried out by the Nursing staff:

 - The eyes and mouth should be closed.
-The mouth should be held in a closed position by placing a cloth under the chin and tying it above the head.
+The mouth should ideally be held in a closed position.

 - The fingers of each hand should be straightened and the hands and arms should be parallel to the body.
 Similarly, the legs and feet should be straightened